-Stage magic is probably the first kind of magic that comes to mind when thinking of magic and as the name suggests, the magician is on a stage performing in front of an audience of anywhere between hundreds and thousands, if not tens of thousands, of people all at once.
+Stage magic is probably the first kind of magic that comes to mind when thinking of magic.
+As the name suggests, the magician is on a stage performing in front of an audience of anywhere between hundreds and thousands, if not tens of thousands, all at once.

-One of the main differences is of course the way in which the magician will perform.
-While roving around a room, the magician will have to reset all of his effects before moving on to the next group of people to perform to.
-This of course limits what kind of magic can be performed throughout the night.
-With parlour and stage magic however, each effect will only be performed once and can be put aside once it has been completed.
+One of the main differences is, of course, how the magician will perform.
+While roving around a room, the magician will have to reset all of his effects before moving on to the next group of people.
+This, of course, limits what kind of magic can be performed throughout the night.
+With parlour and stage magic; however, each effect will only be shown once and can be put aside afterwards.

-My favourite is of course close up magic and parlour magic, which has nothing to do with the investment size required to become a stage magician!
-This is because I like to be close to my audience as I find that they are that much more blown away by the effects they see, because they are so close.
+My favourite is, of course, close up magic and parlour magic, which has nothing to do with the substantial initial investment required to become a stage magician!
+This is because I like to be close to my audience as I find that they are that much more blown away by the effects they see.
+After all, they are so close to me.
 My audience will often say things like “but you’re right there” or, “but I was holding them!”
-The other main advantage is you can be more interactive and responsive to your audience, creating a natural rapport and unique experience with each group of people you perform to.
+The other main advantage is you can be more interactive and responsive to your audience, creating a natural rapport and unique experience with each group of people you perform too.

-I can get instant feedback and can control my audience so much more easily when I can walk over to them, get them involved or, if need be, control the situation so that we don’t get too far off track.
+I can get instant feedback and can control my audience so much more smoothly when I can walk over to them, get them involved or, if need be, control the situation so that we don’t get too far off track.
 I’m also a bit of a control freak when it comes to my magic and am always wary of relying on music tracks, lighting, sound and so on.
-Possibly because I’ve seen it all go wrong, both for me and other magicians, but in a parlour or close up magic situation, it is easy to rectify any problem and carry on!
-Previous Blog Next Post
+Possibly because I’ve seen it all go wrong, both for other magicians and me, but in a parlour or close up magic situation, it is easy to rectify any problem and carry on!
+Previous Post Next Post